HR-Extreme: A High-Resolution Dataset for Extreme Weather Forecasting: Evaluation

-\textbf{HR-Heim} The architecture of HR-Heim follows a conventional structure with an encoder, a series of transformer layers, and a decoder, inspired by the FuXi architecture \cite{fuxi_nature}.
-For the encoder, we utilize causal convolutions from MagViTv2 to capture spatial-temporal input \cite{magvitv2}.
-The transformer segment consists of multiple stacked SwinTransformer blocks \cite{liu2022swin}.
+\textbf{HR-Heim} The architecture of HR-Heim follows a conventional structure with an encoder, a series of transformer layers, and a decoder, inspired by the FuXi architecture \citep{fuxi_nature}.
+For the encoder, we utilize causal convolutions from MagViTv2 to capture spatial-temporal input \citep{magvitv2}.
+The transformer segment consists of multiple stacked SwinTransformer blocks \citep{liu2022swin}.
 Unlike typical Vision Transformer decoders that use a simple MLP with $1\times1$ convolution, which can hinder resolution, our decoder progressively upscales the feature map from $\frac{H}{h} \times \frac{W}{w}$ to the target size $H\times W$ through a series of steps.
 Each step resolves details at its specific resolution level, incorporating convolutional layers and upsampling operations to enhance prediction quality.
+More details about the architecture and its effectiveness are explained in the supplementary materials.